 Does Donald Trump Own the Miss Universe Pageant?

-Ninety-four women from around the world are about to compete for the title of Miss Universe 2018.
-The winner gets some pretty sweet perks including a salary for completing her year of Miss Universe duties, a modeling contract, and invites to special events.
+Ninety women from around the world are about to compete for the title of Miss Universe 2019.
+The winner of the December 8 pageant gets some pretty sweet perks, including a salary for completing her year of Miss Universe duties, a modeling contract, and invites to special events.
 She even gets an apartment in New York City, which will serve as her home base during her year as Miss Universe.

 In the past, that apartment was in Trump Tower.
 But this year’s winner won’t be taking up residence in a building owned by the President of the United States.
 While Donald Trump used to own the pageant – one of the “big four” international beauty competitions – he sold it to WME/IMG in 2015.